PyTorch Tutorial For Beginners: All the Basics

 2. A deep learning research platform that provides maximum flexibility and speed

-PyTorch uses Tensor as its core data structure, which is similar to Numpy array.
-If you are wondering about this specific choice of data structure, the answer lies in the fact that with appropriate software and hardware available, tensors provide acceleration of various mathematical operations.
-These operations when carried out in a large number in Deep Learning make a huge difference in speed.
+PyTorch uses Tensor as its core data structure, similar to a Numpy array.
+You may wonder about this specific choice of data structure.
+The answer lies in the fact that with appropriate software and hardware available, tensors provide acceleration of various mathematical operations.
+These operations when carried out in large numbers for Deep Learning make a huge difference in speed.

-In the previous section, we mentioned that PyTorch is the perfect choice for the first deep learning library you should learn.
-In this section, we will elaborate on why so.
+In the previous section, we mentioned PyTorch is the perfect choice for the first deep learning library you should learn.
+In this section, we will elaborate on why it is so.

 There is no shortage of Deep Learning libraries: Keras, Tensorflow, Caffe, Theano (RIP) and many more.
-But what makes PyTorch different?
+What makes PyTorch different?

-PyTorch performs really well on all these metrics.
+PyTorch performs really well on all these metrics mentioned above.
 The “pythonic” coding style makes it simple to learn and use.
-GPU acceleration, support for distributed computing and automatic gradient calculation helps in performing backward pass automatically starting from a forward expression.
+GPU acceleration, support for distributed computing and automatic gradient calculation helps perform backward pass automatically starting from a forward expression.

-Of course, because of Python, it faces a risk of the slow runtime but the high-performance C++ API (libtorch) removes that overhead.
+Of course, because of Python, it faces a risk of slow runtime but the high-performance C++ API (libtorch) removes that overhead.
 This makes the transition from R&D to Production very smooth.
-One more reason to use PyTorch?
+One more reason to use PyTorch!

 Overview of the PyTorch Library

-Now that we have discussed about PyTorch and what makes it unique, let’s have a look at a basic pipeline of a PyTorch project.
-The figure below describes a typical workflow along with the important modules associated with each step.
+Now that we are aware of PyTorch and what makes it unique, let’s look at the basic pipeline of a PyTorch project.
+The figure below describes a typical workflow and the important modules associated with each step.

-The important PyTorch modules that we are going to briefly discuss here are: torch.nn, torch.optim, torch.utils and torch.autograd.
+The important PyTorch modules that we will discuss here briefly are: torch.nn, torch.optim, torch.utils and torch.autograd.

 1. Data Loading and Handling

 The very first step in any deep learning project deals with data loading and handling.
-PyTorch provides utilities for the same in torch.utils.data.
+PyTorch provides utilities for the same via torch.utils.data.